Volvo Trucks and Mack Trucks use sensor data and SAS® AI solutions to minimize unplanned downtime

 Volvo Trucks’ service monitors data from each truck for fault codes triggered when something is amiss with one of the vehicle’s major systems, such as the engine, aftertreatment or transmission.
 Thousands of sensors on each truck collect streaming IoT data in real time to provide context.
 This data includes where the event happened and what conditions were present during the fault, like altitude, ambient air temperature, truck gear, RPM level and torque load, to give the information context for diagnosis.

-“We process a very large amount of data through the SAS Platform,” Deedy says.
+“We process a very large amount of data through our SAS platform,” Deedy says.
 “We quickly diagnose the fault and its severity with detailed information and a recommended action plan.
 Our agents in Mack’s 24/7 Uptime Center explain the results to the customer and develop a plan for addressing it with the least disturbance.”
 Agents may send detailed repair instructions to a local repair facility to help it complete the repair more efficiently and effectively.
 If the customer performs their own repairs, the detailed information can be sent directly to them.
 If an issue is software-related, the truck can be updated remotely – without disturbing operations – and quickly returned to its mission.

 As the service has expanded, says Deedy, “SAS has not only allowed us to deliver diagnoses accurately and efficiently at scale, it also has allowed us to address more parts and failure modes than we could handle earlier.”